Grooming the Berger Picard

 Problem Cause Solution

-Coat becoming soft or fluffy Over-conditioning or frequent bathing Reduce bathing frequency and use a texture-supporting cleanser like Texturizing Shampoo.
+Coat becoming soft or fluffy Over-conditioning or frequent bathing Reduce bathing frequency and use Texturizing Shampoo.

 Dry skin Climate or seasonal changes Use Reconstructor diluted and applied to the skin.